Omycron83/Notes/ML/Transformers.md

 Here, in the multi-headed attention submodule, self-attention is used, where the model learns to associate between the positional encodings.
 This is done by feeding them into three

 # Input Embedding:
-Input embedding refers to the
+Input embedding refers to the practice of embedding

 # Attention Mechanisms:
 Attention mechanisms are a family of mechanism in transformer models that learn to make predictions by selectively attending to a given set of data.
 The amount of attention is usually quantified by a certain, learned weight and then formed by a weighted average.